amirh0ss3in/Black-Hole-Entropy/script.md

 🎙 **Voiceover (conversational, warm):**

-> Before we dive into the physics of black holes, let’s first ask —
+> But before we dive into the physics of black holes, let’s first ask —
 > What even *is* entropy?

 > And to answer that, let’s start simple.